-I guess different people call sweet, carbonated beverages different things.
-How do I know which is the correct term to use, if there even is a “correct” term?
+Different people call sweet, carbonated beverages different things.
+Which is the correct term to use, if there even is a “correct” term?
 Do they all just mean the same fizzy drinks?

 Ah, one of the great questions of life, right up there with “paper or plastic,” “tastes great or less filling,” “debit or credit,” and “soup or salad.”